Digital Transformation Capabilities

 How can we build capacity for digital transformation, what professional roles we need and what resources do we have to upskill (linked to digital skills project).

-Coming soon in Release 4 is introductory leaflets, online playbook (providing link between methods, resources and case studies for each stage), mentoring and support and innovation capacity building.
+Coming soon in Release 5 are introductory leaflets for service design and open innovation and an online playbook (providing a link between methods, resources and case studies for each stage).